 More about back pain

 It can be quite a scary experience, especially when it comes on quite quickly and is quite an intense pain.
-As a patient (back pain sufferer) it’s not easy to uncover the cause, what you should be doing to relieve it and how to get better.
+If you’ve got back pain, it’s not easy to uncover the cause, know what you should be doing to relieve it and understand how to get better.

-We recommend getting an accurate assessment, treatment and exercises to get you active and back to full fitness, as soon as possible.
+Getting an accurate assessment, the right treatment and having a plan where you’re supported to get you active and back to full fitness, as soon as possible, is the best approach.

 Why choose goPhysio?

 Don’t just take our word for it, we have hundreds of happy patients willing to share their thoughts on their goPhysio experiences.
 You can read more reviews here.

 Very efficient staff.
 My back pain treatment through physiotherapy was 100 percent successful within 3 weeks after having endured this disability for decades.
 My physiotherapist was clear in his explanations and diagnosis and there was total professionalism which gave me confidence in getting better.
 Physiotherapy was followed by weekly pilates which is conducted in small groups with a high degree of care and attention.
 Thank you.

 Sudden back pain?
 One of our Physiotherapists or Sports Therapists will be able to accurately diagnose your injury, help you understand what is going on and put together a personalised recovery plan to help get you better and pain-free.